Join our newsletter for updates and exclusive content!

 ** Disclaimer: This blog post contains various affiliate links that provide a small kickback to us, at no additional cost to you.
 We truly appreciate your support if you choose to purchase through these! **

-Daily Power Usage Audit
+How to Perform a Daily Power Usage Audit

-The very first step in determine in your camper van electrical needs is determine how much power you will use in one day.
-Once you have that number, you can extract it out to all of the components.
 To determine your van life daily power usage, we built the below calculator.
 Fill it out, and continue on with your “Total Daily Power Consumption” number.
 We recommend filling it out with a winter mindset so you are prepared for those months where you are inside more.

 Table with Dynamic Rows